-have been proposed to explain the present-day seismic images of the descending slab.
-Most recently Cloetingh et al. (2004) argue in favor of the complex configuration of the underthrusted lithosphere and its thermo-mechanical age as primary factors in the behavior of the descending slab after continental collision.
+(2004) argued in favor of the complex configuration of the underthrusted lithosphere and its thermo-mechanical age as primary factors in the behavior of the descending slab after continental collision.
 The origin of the descending lithosphere in the region, i.e., whether the Vrancea slab is oceanic or continental, is still under debate.
-Pana and Erdmer (1996) and Pana and Morris (1999) argue that because there is no geological evidence of Mesozoic oceanic crust in the eastern Carpathians, the descending lithosphere is likely to be thinned continental or transitional lithosphere.
+Pana and Erdmer (1996) and Pana and Morris (1999) argued that because there is no geological evidence of Miocene oceanic crust in the eastern Carpathians, the descending lithosphere is likely to be thinned continental or transitional lithosphere.

-The Neogene to Late Miocene (ca. 11 Myr) evolution of the Carpathian region is mainly driven by the northeastward and later eastward roll-back or slab retreat (Royden, 1988; Sperner et al., 2001) of a Carpathians embayment, consisting of the last remnants of an oceanic or thinned continental domain attached to the European continent (e.g., Balla, 1987; Csontos et al., 1992).
-When the European continent started to enter the subduction zone, the buoyancy forces of the thick continental crust exceeded the slab pull forces and convergence stopped after only a short period of continental thrusting (Sperner et al., 2005).
+The Neogene to Late Miocene (ca. 11 Myr) evolution of the Carpathian region is mainly driven by the northeastward, later eastward and southeastward rollback or slab retreat (Royden, 1988; Sperner et al., 2001) into a Carpathians embayment, consisting of the last remnants of an oceanic or thinned continental domain attached to the European continent (e.g., Balla, 1987; Csontos et al., 1992).
+When the mechanically strong Eastern European and Scythian platforms started to enter the subduction zone, the buoyancy forces of the thick continental crust exceeded the slab-pull forces and convergence stopped after only a short period of continental thrusting (Tarapoanca et al., 2004; Sperner et al., 2005).
 Continental convergence in the SE-Carpathians ceased about 11 Ma (Jiricek, 1979; Csontos et al., 1992), and after that the lithospheric slab descended beneath the Vrancea region due to gravity.
 The hydrostatic buoyancy forces promote the sinking of the slab, but viscous and frictional forces resist the descent.
 The combination of these forces produces shear stresses at intermediate depths that are high enough to cause earthquakes (Ismail-Zadeh et al., 2000, 2005b).